OWASP/Top10/2017/en/0xA6-Disclosure.md

 * Considering the threats you plan to protect this data from (e.g., insider attack, external user), make sure you encrypt all sensitive data at rest and in transit in a manner that defends against these threats.
 * Don’t store sensitive data unnecessarily.
 Discard it as soon as possible.
 Data you don’t retain can’t be stolen.
 * Ensure strong standard algorithms and strong keys are used, and proper key management is in place.
 Consider using FIPS 140 validated cryptographic modules.
-* Ensure passwords are stored with an algorithm specifically designed for password protection, such as bcrypt, PBKDF2, or scrypt.
+* Ensure passwords are stored with an algorithm specifically designed for password protection, such as bcrypt, PBKDF2, or scrypt using strong salted hashes.
 * Disable autocomplete on forms requesting sensitive data and disable caching for pages that contain sensitive data.
+* Verify independently the efficiency of your settings.

 ## Example Scenarios